Tea Business in the United Kingdom

 The UK Tea Ceremony

-Introduced in the early 19th century by Anna, the Duchess of Bedford, afternoon tea is a light meal typically consisting of tea, sandwiches, scones, and pastries.
+Afternoon Tea: Introduced in the early 19th century by Anna, the Duchess of Bedford, afternoon tea is a light meal typically consisting of tea, sandwiches, scones, and pastries.
 It was designed to fill the gap between lunch and dinner and became a fashionable social event among the British elite.

 High Tea: Often confused with afternoon tea, high tea is a more substantial meal eaten in the late afternoon or early evening, traditionally by the working class.
 It includes tea, bread, meats, and other hearty dishes.

-Tea in Daily Life of Uk
+Tea in Daily Life of UK

 Morning and Afternoon Tea Breaks: Tea breaks are a common practice in workplaces and homes, providing a moment of relaxation and refreshment during the day.